Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.isAffectedBy`

-This function check whether a reference is affected by a certain object or effect.
+This function performs a check whether the provided reference is affected by a certain object or magic effect.

-Note reference.object.spells:contains(spellID) will give the same output as this function for abilities, diseases, and curses, because having them in your spell list also makes them affect you.
+Note `reference.object.spells:contains(spellID)` will give the same output as this function for abilities, diseases, and curses, because having them in your spell list also makes them affect you.

 ```lua
 local isAffectedBy = tes3.isAffectedBy({ reference = ..., effect = ..., object = ... })